cloudmaster2010/openstack/packstack/openstack-with-packstack.md

    - devstack

 ### 0-4.
 Design your OpenStack VM spec:
-  a.
-CPU : 2 Core
+   -  CPU : 2 Core
-  b.
-Memory : 8196 MB(8 GB)
+   - Memory : 8196 MB(8 GB)
-  c.
-Disk : 30 GB
+   - Disk : 30 GB
-  d.
-Network : 2 NICs, NAT(nic0) for internet and Host only adpater(nic1) for SSH, Dashboard
+   - Network : 2 NICs, NAT(nic0) for internet and Host only adpater(nic1) for SSH, Dashboard

 ### 0-5.
 Install CentOS with VirtualBox.
 Check if the network IP is up and available to access. if interfaces are down, you shoud up them to access to it with SSH.